jdsghuman/protractor/readme.md

 Note: Run tests from the project directory (navigate to project folder in terminal)

-- Navigate to project:
+### 1. Navigate to project:

 e.g. cd shop-disney-tests

-- Start Selenium Server
+### 2. Start Selenium Server

-** (Not required since test are setup with Direct Connect)
+...(Not required since test are setup with Direct Connect)

 webdriver-manager Start

-- Once the Selenium server is running, start tests in another tab:
+### 3. Once the Selenium server is running, start tests in another tab:

-protractor conf.js
+...
+Ensure terminal is project directory protractor conf.js